Sign in

 Key Risks Flagged

-Management highlighted several risk factors in the filing :
+Management highlighted several risk factors :

 • OE bookings softness — Original equipment orders declining, offset by aftermarket strength